 Sambal Oelek, 2 tsp (Indonesian chilli sauce, you can get in Asian markets - optional for some funky heat)

-Oil a large pan that can go in a hot oven over medium to high heat and add:
+Oil a large pan that can go in the oven over medium to high heat and add:

 Onion, 1 small pc, in small cubes